Ensure every child feels nurtured, supported and safe

-Our school Curriculum promotes the essence of this vision and pupils are taught the importance of respecting every single person and it through this we aim to promote tolerance and understanding of each other.
+Our school Curriculum promotes the essence of this vision and pupils are taught the importance of respecting every single person and through this we aim to promote tolerance and understanding of each other.
 This is reflected in our Equalities Policy which can be found on this page and with the rest of our school policies.

-In order to create a safe learning environment for pupils, Marlow C of E Infant School employs a stringent Recruitment Policy, which includes all statutory checks on staff and regular volunteers, including enhanced disclosure and debarring service checks (DBS), as recommended by Buckinghamshire County Council and in line with current legislation.
+As part of our drive to create a safe learning environment for pupils, Marlow C of E Infant School employs a stringent Recruitment Policy, which includes all statutory checks on staff and regular volunteers, including enhanced disclosure and debarring service checks (DBS), as recommended by Buckinghamshire County Council and in line with current legislation.

 Designated Safeguarding Lead

 In accordance with our responsibilities under section 175/157 of the Education Act 2002 the Governors have appointed a Designated Safeguarding Lead and two Additional Safeguarding Leads.
 The Designated Safeguarding Lead (DSL) takes the lead responsibility for safeguarding and child protection (including online safety) and is trained appropriately for this role.
 The additional Designated Safeguarding Leads support and undertake tasks delegated by the DSL and are trained to the same level.